 Q: Any advice you would give to newcomers in the modern dog breeding industry?

-When you breed puppies that will become people’s treasured pets, you have a huge responsibility to do all you can to ensure they will live long and healthy lives, be well suited to the homes they go to, and be mentally prepared for life with people.
-I know firsthand that there is a massive demand for puppies purposefully reared to be wonderful canine companions – not inbred or line bred – and reared as part of the family so their early socialisation is off to a good start.
-I believe all puppies should be raised with this level of attention to producing a happy, healthy and compatible pet and I’m on a crusade to lift the standard of dog breeding in general.
-Society’s expectations and perceptions of breeders is changing, and demanding that we too change.
+When you breed puppies that will become people’s treasured pets, you have a huge responsibility to do all you can to ensure they will live long and healthy lives, be well suited to the homes they go to and be mentally prepared for life with people.
+I know firsthand that there is a massive demand for puppies purposefully reared to be wonderful canine companions – not inbred or line bred – and reared as part of the family so their early socialization is off to a good start.
+I believe all puppies should be raised with this level of attention to producing a happy, healthy, and compatible pet and I’m on a crusade to lift the standard of dog breeding in general.
+Society’s expectations and perceptions of breeders are changing and demanding that we too change.
 Any breeder or breed association that is unwilling to move with the times is destined to go the way of the dinosaur.

 The right puppy can add infinite joy to the homes that adopt them; the wrong one can bring untold grief, stress, and misery.
 I believe as breeders, for the welfare of dogs and their people, we need to raise the bar on what we do.
 Helping people find their perfect match in a dog is my passion and led me last year to interview the world’s best dog experts to produce “A Dogumentary” video to guide people toward their ideal canine companion.
 It will be released in April 2015.
 I am also currently developing tools to help people find their “Perfect Match Puppy”, available at http://www.PerfectMatchPuppy.com, and will be launching a puppy listing site for better breeders later in 2015.